McEsgow/Portfolio-Finder/README.md

 ```

 ### Names
-The `first_names.txt` and `last_names.txt` files should be populated with first and last names, separated by new lines, to use for generating page names.
+The `first_names.txt` and `last_names.txt` files are required and should be populated with first and last names, separated by new lines, to use for generating page names.